RE

 - The views of various philosophers and theologians including St. Thomas Aquinas.
 P Singer, P Vardy, J Fletcher, J S Mill, J Bentham

-New Testament Studies
+New Testament content includes:

-- Interpreting the text and issues of relationship, purpose and authorship
+- Interpreting the text and its purpose

 - Paper 1 – 33.33% Philosophy of Religion